 Visit Sultan Abdul Samad Building

-One of the most important things to do in Kuala Lumpur is visiting the Sultan Abdul Samad Building – the government’s administrative building during the British era and nowadays the headquarters of the Ministry of Communications and Multimedia and the Ministry of Tourism and Culture of Malaysia.
+One of the most important things to do while exploring the capital of Malaysia is to visit the Sultan Abdul Samad Building – the government’s administrative building during the British era.
+Nowadays it’s the headquarters of the Ministry of Communications and Multimedia and the Ministry of Tourism and Culture of Malaysia.

 Completed in 1897, the structure features an elaborate facade that remained unchanged over the years although the city around it underwent a constant evolution and modernization.